 We are authorized to invest in the securities and other obligations of distressed or bankrupt companies.
 At times, distressed debt obligations may not produce income and may require us to bear certain extraordinary expenses (including legal, accounting, valuation and transaction expenses) in order to protect and recover our investment.
-Therefore, to the extent we invest in distressed debt, our ability to achieve current income for our stockholders may be diminished.
+Therefore, to the extent we invest in distressed debt, our ability to achieve current income may be diminished, which may affect our ability to make interest and principal payments of the Notes.